rubenfiszel/autochangelog-action/README.md

 - The commit history of the master branch mostly respect the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/).
 The action will still makes sense if it is partially or even not respected all, but it will not be able to do the proper next semantic version inference as well as pretty printing the changes in the changelog.
 - You have a _manifest_ file which is either YAML or JSON that has version as one of its top-level field.
-- You have a _changelog_ file in markdown in which you want to append
+- You have a _changelog_ file in markdown in which you want to append.
+If none exists, it generates `CHANGELOG.md` in your root folder.

 ## Proposed workflow